Danny Clinch: Biography

-Clinch began his career as an intern for Annie Leibovitz, and went on to photograph the likes of Bob Dylan, Johnny Cash, Bruce Springsteen, Tupac Shakur, The Smashing Pumpkins, Blind Melon, Dave Matthews Band, Phish, Nicole Atkins, and Björk.
-His "unobtrusive" style, according to his bio, is one of the features that Clinch's photographic subjects enjoy.
+Clinch began his career as an intern for Annie Leibovitz, and went on to photograph Bob Dylan, Johnny Cash, Bruce Springsteen, Tupac Shakur, The Smashing Pumpkins, Blind Melon, Dave Matthews Band, Phish, Nicole Atkins, and Björk.

-Clinch's photographs have appeared in publications throughout the world, including Vanity Fair, Spin, The New Yorker, The New York Times, and Rolling Stone.
-Clinch has presented his work in numerous galleries and published three books: Discovery Inn, When the Iron Bird Flies, Still Moving, and, his most recent, Motor Drive.

-In February 2016, Danny was featured on 60 minutes.
+His photographs have appeared in Vanity Fair, Spin, The New Yorker, The New York Times, and Rolling Stone.
+Clinch has published the books: Discovery Inn, When the Iron Bird Flies, Still Moving, and, his most recent, Motor Drive.
+In February 2016, he was featured on 60 Minutes.

-In 2003, Clinch founded the film company Three on the Tree Productions, based in New York City.
-He is also among the 43 noted photographers invited to donate a print to "FOCUS: an auction of the finest photography to benefit City Harvest...."
-The fund-raiser on September 18, 2008, supports City Harvest, a food collection bank in New York City.

 Clinch directed a concert DVD documenting Pearl Jam's 2006 tour of Italy entitled Immagine in Cornice which was released in 2007.
 In 2013 he directed the video for the band's single Mind Your Manners.
-He also directed the DVD portion of Springsteen's Devils & Dust DVD box-set, and co-directed the award-winning 2019 film All I Can Say, which was composed of footage shot by late Blind Melon singer Shannon Hoon on his video camera.
+He also directed the DVD portion of Springsteen's Devils & Dust DVD box-set, and co-directed the 2019 film All I Can Say, which was composed of footage shot by late Blind Melon singer Shannon Hoon on his video camera.

-Clinch is one of the founders of the Sea.Hear.Now Festival.
+He is one of the founders of the Sea.Hear.Now Festival.